johnnywagner/MnMSCC/README.md

 #turn this on to generate matplotlib graphs of the waves generated.
 Useful for debugging new waveform types
 printGraphsFlag = 1
 ```

+### Sending the Generated Waveforms to Elektron's C6 Software
+After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
+Because the monomachine only accepts 4 letter names for each .wav file with respect to it's DigiPRO machines, prefix numbers cannot be used to organize the samples for export to C6.
+To get around this, the program appends a fake modified date to each .wav file increased by 1 year per file.
+This allows you sort your folder by date modifed and drag them into C6 in an arbitrary order with out